ryancarnegie/ryancarnegie/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on something cool!
+🔭 I’m currently working on something cool!
-- 🌱 I’m currently learning a lot!
+🌱 I’m currently learning a lot!
-- 👯 I’m looking to collaborate on projects!
+👯 I’m looking to collaborate on projects!
-- 🤔 I’m looking for help with a project!
+🤔 I’m looking for help with a project!
-- 💬 Ask me about my project!
+💬 Ask me about my project!
-- 📫 How to reach me: ...
+📫 How to reach me: LinkedIn!
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+⚡ Fun fact: ...
 -->